-In selecting students to study abroad, the International Education Committee is looking for a number of qualities that we believe students must possess in order to have a successful experience away from Willamette and come back home again with much to offer the entire Willamette community.
+In selecting students to study abroad, the Off Campus Studies Committee is looking for a number of qualities that we believe students must possess in order to have a successful experience away from Willamette and come back home again with much to offer the entire Willamette community.
 These qualities are measured based on your entire application.

 The committee is looking for: